 ADHD and when to seek support for an assessment or therapy

-An ADHD assessment is a thorough evaluation designed to diagnose ADHD, a condition formally known as attention deficit hyperactivity disorder.
+An ADHD assessment is a thorough evaluation designed using standardised testing to diagnose ADHD, a condition formally known as attention deficit hyperactivity disorder.
 This process entails a battery of standardised tests aimed at determining whether an individual meets the diagnostic criteria for ADHD.
-Our Melbourne psychology practice has a special in ADHD assessment and diagnosis in adults.
+Our Melbourne psychology practice located in Armadale, has a team of psychologists with a special interest in ADHD assessment and specifically adult ADHD diagnosis.

 A Summary of our Comprehensive ADHD Assessment